» In the recovery room :

 A continuous passive motion (CPM) machine is used immediately after surgery to help the knee begin moving and to alleviate joint stiffness.
 This motion is thought to reduce stiffness, ease pain, prevent blood clots from forming, and it also prevent extra scar tissue from forming inside the joint.

-Along with the CPM, you will be visited by a physiotherapist from Dr. Rajani's
+Along with the CPM, you will be visited by a physiotherapist from Dr. Amyn Rajani's

 team to maximize your knee range of motion.
 As your condition stabilizes, the therapist will also help you out for a short walk using the crutches or the walker.